tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - Question(pcheng14-stat6250): What is the meaning of var resthr maxhr rechr date?
 - *Question* (aacharya4−stat6250): What happens when missing quotation mark is encountered by the SAS program?
 - Question(tchan49-stat6250): When you miss a quotation in a SAS statement, where can you find the error message?
-- Question (ttruong59-stat6250): How do users correct a "PROC PRINT running" message at the top of the active window?

 [Course Textbook Chapter 3, Problem 4]